AntennaPod

 AntennaPod is a free and open-source podcast aggregator app for the Android operating system.

 History

-AntennaPod was originally released on July 22, 2012, as Version 0.8 and is licensed under the MIT license.
+AntennaPod was originally released on July 22, 2012, as Version 0.8 and is licensed under the GPLv3 license.
 The app is a free and open-source software that aggregates podcasts.
-The app was featured on the crowdsourced BoringPhone—a phone intended to eliminate distractions that is an alternative to the mainstream android phones.
+The app was featured on the crowdsourced BoringPhone - a phone intended to eliminate distractions that is an alternative to the mainstream Android phones.